 If you recently lost a spouse, parent, or child in a tragic accident that was another person’s fault, you need to be aware of wrongful death actions.
 Alabama law allows certain surviving family members to obtain compensation after their loved one was killed because of another individual’s negligence.
 Whether it was a car accident, a slip and fall, or some other type of incident, if any other individual’s carelessness, recklessness, or intentional misconduct caused your loved one’s death, then a legal claim may arise.

 However, a wrongful death claim is a particular cause of action.
-Not just anyone can bring this type of case and only certain types of damages are allowed.
-If you recently lost a loved one in Madison County, contact the Huntsville wrongful death lawyers of Belt & Bruner, P.C. as soon as you can.
+Not just anyone can bring this type of case, and only certain damages are allowed.
+If you recently lost a loved one in Madison County, contact the Huntsville wrongful death lawyers of Belt, Bruner & Barnett, P.C. as soon as possible.
 Our experienced and trusted attorneys can review your situation and advise you on the possibility of filing a wrongful death claim.

-If you lost a loved one due to another person’s negligence or misconduct, you have a number rights and options moving forward.
+If you lost a loved one due to another person’s negligence or misconduct, you have several options moving forward.
 Depending on the situation, you may be able to obtain an insurance settlement or compensation through a lawsuit.
-There are very specific laws regarding wrongful death lawsuits.
-These laws determine who may file the suit, where, and the compensation they can obtain.
+Alabama laws determine who may file a lawsuit, where, and the compensation they can obtain.
 However, the rules are different when going through the insurance claim process.
-All of the intricacies of wrongful death lawsuits do not necessarily apply to an insurance claim and settlement.
+The intricacies of wrongful death lawsuits do not necessarily apply to an insurance claim and settlement.

-Whether you are acting as the personal representative for your loved one’s estate or someone else is, we can help you understand Alabama wrongful death claims and whether one may be right for your family.
-Call us today to learn more about how to begin this type of claim.
+We can help you understand Alabama wrongful death claims and whether one may be right for your family.
+Call us today to learn more about starting this type of claim.

 A wrongful death claim is a civil matter, not criminal.
-It is not limited to situations in which your loved one’s death was the result of a crime.
-A wrongful death claim may be brought whether or not the other person’s negligence or misconduct led to criminal charges or a conviction.
-It may be brought even if criminal charges will never occur, and if the other person was exonerated in a criminal court for their conduct.
+It is not limited to situations in which your loved one’s death resulted from a crime.
+A wrongful death claim may be brought whether the other person’s negligence or misconduct led to criminal charges or a conviction.
+It may be brought even if criminal charges never occur, and if the other person was exonerated in a criminal court for their conduct.
 Just because the other individual’s actions did not amount to homicide does not mean they are not civilly liable for causing your family member’s death.

-The value of your claim depends on a number of factors.
-At Belt & Bruner, P.C., our Huntsville wrongful death lawyers have a proven track record of success and have succeeded in obtaining large wrongful death awards.
+The value of your claim depends on many factors.
+At Belt, Bruner & Barnett, P.C., our Huntsville wrongful death lawyers have a proven track record of success in obtaining large wrongful death awards.
 While your case may not call for such a high settlement or jury award, we will always strive to obtain the maximum compensation available to you and your family.

 If the personal representative of your loved one’s estate acquires punitive damages through a wrongful death claim, then this compensation goes directly to the deceased person’s heirs.
-If you are unsure as to whether you may obtain a portion of the compensation, call Belt & Bruner, P.C. today.
-In most cases, the surviving spouse and children receive the compensation.
+If you are unsure whether you may obtain a portion of the compensation, call Belt, Bruner & Barnett, P.C. today.
+In most cases, the surviving spouse and children receive compensation.
 However, depending on who survived the decedent, other relatives may receive some of the settlement or award.

 After the sudden death of a loved one, you probably have many questions.
 We want to help you find answers.
-We can neither bring your family member back, nor can we ease the burden of your grief.
+We can neither bring your family member back nor ease the burden of your grief.
 However, we can hold the other party accountable, and we will fight to obtain the compensation you need to maintain your family’s finances and move forward.